-Based on this framework, we} extend the rate statements to accommodate the computation of a hierarchical stochastic Nash equilibrium by using a Fitzpatrick gap function. \usv{Notably, both sets of fully distributed schemes display near-optimal sample-complexities, i.e. computation of an $\epsilon$-Nash equilibrium requires $\mathcal{O}(1/\epsilon^{2+\delta})$ oracle evaluations where $\delta > 0$.
+Based on this framework, we extend the rate statements to accommodate the computation of a hierarchical stochastic Nash equilibrium by using a Fitzpatrick gap function. \usv{Notably, both sets of fully distributed schemes display near-optimal sample-complexities, i.e. computation of an $\epsilon$-Nash equilibrium requires $\mathcal{O}(1/\epsilon^{2+\delta})$ oracle evaluations where $\delta > 0$.
 This additionally suggests that the hierarchical structure does not lead to performance degradation.} Finally, we validate the proposed methods on a networked Nash-Cournot equilibrium problem and a hierarchical generalization, observing that regularization has a beneficial impact on empirical behavior. }